Cardiac arrest: Defibrillation

-Defibrillation is indicated if an shockable rhythm is present; the two shockable rhythms are ventricular fibrillation and ventricular tachycardia.
+Defibrillation is indicated if a shockable rhythm is present; the two shockable rhythms are ventricular fibrillation and ventricular tachycardia.
 These shockable rhythms have a 25-40% likelihood of survival, compared with a significantly lower rate (less than 5%) in non-shockable rhythms.
 The non-shockable rhythms include asystole and pulseless electrical activity.

 Ventricular fibrillation involves the ventricles of the heart rapidly contracting in an disorganized pattern, and thereby limiting blood flow from the heart.
 This is due to an uncoordinated electrical activity.
 The electrocardiogram (ECG) shows irregular QRS complexes at a very high rate (>300 beats per minute).
 In ventricular tachycardia, the ECG will show a wide complex rhythm at a rate higher than 100 beats per minute.
 These two rhythm lead to hemodynamic instability and compromise, resulting in poor perfusion to vital organs (including the heart itself).